matan-h/matan-h.github.io/_posts/2026-03-22-fixed-python-autocomplete.md

 - [NN/g](https://www.nngroup.com/articles/alphabetical-sorting-must-mostly-die/) - "..,prioritization by importance or frequency are usually better than A-Z listings..,People Rarely Think A–Z"

-In programming, you type letter by letter, when you write `sys.a` you are (almost) certainly not thinking about `abiflags` or `activate_stack_trampoline` <offwhite> and if you were thinking about them, you are probably one of the only 10 people in the world who know about them :) </offwhite>
+In programming, you type letter by letter, when you write `sys.a` you are (almost) certainly not thinking about `sys.abiflags` or `sys.activate_stack_trampoline` <offwhite> and if you were thinking about them, you are probably one of the only 10 people in the world who know about them :) </offwhite>

 ## Solutions